-21 (B) Provide remedial training and specific technical assistance regarding the default.
-22 (2) If a state in default fails to cure the default, the defaulting state may be terminated from 23 the Compact upon an affirmative vote of a majority of the member states, and all rights, privileges, 24 and benefits conferred by this Compact may be terminated on the effective date of termination.
-A 25 cure of the default does not relieve the offending state of obligations or liabilities incurred during 26 the period of default.
-27 (3) Termination of membership in the Compact shall be imposed only after all other means 28 of securing compliance have been exhausted.
-Notice of intent to suspend or terminate shall be 29 given by the Commission to the Governor, the majority and minority leaders of the defaulting 30 state's Legislature, and each of the member states.
-31 (4) A state that has been terminated from the Compact is responsible for all assessments.
+27 (3) Termination of membership in the compact shall be imposed only after all other means 28 of securing compliance have been exhausted.
+Notice of intent to suspend or terminate shall be 29 given by the commission to the Governor, the majority and minority leaders of the defaulting 30 state's Legislature, and each of the member states.
+31 (4) A state that has been terminated from the compact is responsible for all assessments.
 32 obligations, and liabilities incurred through the effective date of termination, including obligations 33 that extend beyond the effective date of termination.
-34 (5) The Commission shall not bear any costs related to a state that is found to be in default 35 or that has been terminated from the Compact, unless agreed upon in writing between the 36 Commission and the defaulting state.
-37 (6) The defaulting state may appeal the action of the Commission by petitioning the U.S. 38 District Court for the District of Columbia or the federal district where the Commission has its 39 principal offices.
+34 (5) The commission may not bear any costs related to a state that is found to be in default 35 or that has been terminated from the compact, unless agreed upon in writing between the 36 commission and the defaulting state.
+37 (6) The defaulting state may appeal the action of the commission by petitioning the U.S. 38 District Court for the District of Columbia or the federal district where the commission has its 39 principal offices.
 The prevailing member shall be awarded all costs of such litigation, including 40 reasonable attorney fees.
-41 (c) Dispute Resolution 42 (1) Upon request by a member state, the Commission shall attempt to resolve disputes 43 related to the Compact that arise among member states and between member and nonmember 44 states.
-45 (2) The Commission shall promulgate a rule providing for both mediation and binding 46 dispute resolution for disputes as appropriate, subject to the provisions of §16-56-12(n) of this
+41 (c) Dispute Resolution 42 (1) Upon request by a member state, the commission shall attempt to resolve disputes 43 related to the compact that arise among member states and between member and nonmember 44 states.
+45 (2) The commission shall promulgate a rule providing for both mediation and binding 46 dispute resolution for disputes as appropriate, subject to the provisions of §16-59-12(n) of this 47 code.
+48 (d) Enforcement 49 (1) The commission, in the reasonable exercise of its discretion, shall enforce the 50 provisions and rules of this compact.
+51 (2) By majority vote, the commission may initiate legal action in the United States District 52 Court for the District of Columbia or the federal district where the commission has its principal offices, against a member state in default to enforce compliance with the provisions of the compact and its promulgated rules and bylaws: Provided, That pursuant to article VI, section 35 of the Constitution of West Virginia, neither the State of West Virginia nor any officer or agency thereof shall be named as a defendant in any court of law or equity except in the State of West Virginia.
+The relief sought may include both injunctive relief and damages.
+In the event judicial enforcement is necessary, the prevailing member shall be awarded all costs of such litigation, including reasonable attorney fees.